Auriko vs OpenRouter: which LLM gateway should you use?

 What is OpenRouter

-OpenRouter offers 400+ active models on 60+ providers through a single OpenAI-compatible API, with a larger third-party integration surface across developer tools and frameworks.
+OpenRouter offers 400+ models across 60+ providers through a single OpenAI-compatible API, with a larger third-party integration surface across developer tools and frameworks.
 You buy credits with a 5.5% platform fee.
 Per-token rates match what providers charge directly.

 What is Auriko